MikeData/jsonLdMetaExamples/README.md

 ## explanation

+just a proof of concept go to see if it works (it does but needs polish).

 If you start with the assumption you have a loadfile at hand, you can generate a metadata file including 1.)
 Static MetaData (publisher etc), 2.)
 Metadata thats specificed in the load file (geography, time, dimensions, etc).

 thats what the script does, three example of generated metafiles are included to give us an idea of where we're heading. the order is a bit off compared to Leighs but it doesnt really matter with json.